Electoral history of Zohran Mamdani

 Zohran Mamdani in front of the New York City Hall for Taxi Workers Alliance rally in 2022.

-Zohran Mamdani is the mayor-elect of New York City and will assume office on January 1, 2026.
-A member of the Democratic Party and the Democratic Socialists of America, he has served as a member of the New York State Assembly from the 36th district since 2021, representing the Queens neighborhood of Astoria.
+Zohran Mamdani is the Mayor of New York City and assumed office on January 1, 2026.
+A member of the Democratic Party and the Democratic Socialists of America, he has served as a member of the New York State Assembly from the 36th district from 2021 to 2025, representing the Queens neighborhood of Astoria.